The huge number of events around the country will satisfy anyone who wants to play outside their club, whatever their standard.

 The Fixtures Calendar is compiled by Croquet England to list tournaments, courses and other events organised by Croquet England Affiliated Clubs and by Croquet England (highlighted in bold).
 Most are individual-entry, but some are doubles or team events.
 See also:

 Tournaments are run as handicap events, level-play events, or a combination.
 Most are singles events, although you'll find some doubles and team events too.
 Tournament singles game results count towards your handicap card under the Automatic Handicapping System, and level-play results are recorded in the international ranking system.

-Note that Fixtures-Calendar events are not the only opportunities to play competitively - many players play in club internal competitions or represent their club in regional Federation events.
+Croquet England Fixtures Calendar events are not the only opportunities to play competitively - many players play in their club's internal competitions, or play for their club in regional Federation events.

 Once the Fixtures Calendar has been published, online entry is available for tournaments at most clubs.
 If you are unable to enter online you should submit a Tournament Entry Form to the relevant tournament secretary.
-Players who are not members of the CA must register to use the online system.
-Any enquiries should be directed to the CA Office.
+Players who are not Croquet England Associates must register to use the online system.
+Any enquiries should be directed to the office.

 Your First Tournament is a guide to entering and playing in your first tournament.

 Some tournaments are particularly suitable for newcomers to competitive play.
 In particular, the All-England Handicap Tournaments (AC and GC) starts off as an internal club competition each season, with qualifiers progressing to regional and then national finals.

 Played for a while?
 Looking to Reach the Next Level?